Alternative titles for this job

 - usually work regular business hours, but may work long hours to meet deadlines

-- work in offices, workshops and shipyards
+- work in offices, workshops and shipyards, or work from home

 - may travel around New Zealand and overseas to visit work sites and meet with clients or contractors.